-- Develop a relationship with all staff members.
-Introduce yourself.
+- Introduce yourself and develop a relationship with all staff members.

 - In-Season Training for Volleyball: provide stability movements for the scapula, not an overload, to keep all athletes healthy.

-- If you punish a team for helping enforce discipline, do it as a group and not individually.
+- If you punish a team, do it as a group and not individually.

-- Coaching cue for women: do not keep the hair on the bar for back squats
+- Coaching cue for people with long hair: Watch out for hair on the bar during back squats.